NenadPaunov/Mobile_Communication_Platfrom_REST_API/README.md

 The input JSON may have some errors (missing fields, wrong order, invalid value...)

-The service will have an HTTP endpoint that receives a date parameter (YYYYMMDD).
-This method will be requested to select the JSON file to process.
-The URL to get the file will be https://raw.githubusercontent.com/vas-test/test1/master/logs/MCP_YYYYMMDD.json

 The service will have an HTTP endpoint (/metrics) that returns a set of counters related with the processed JSON file:

 Number of rows with missing fields